scala-ts/scala-ts/docs/index.md

 *scala-ts* can be configured as a Scalac compiler plugin using the following options.

 - `-Xplugin:/path/to/scala-ts-core.jar`
-- `-P:scalats:configuration=/path/to/plugin-conf.xml`
+- `-P:scalats:configuration=/path/to/plugin.conf`

-The following generator settings can be specified as XML in the plugin configuration (see [examples](../core/src/test/resources/plugin-conf.xml)).
+The following generator settings can be specified as [HOCON](https://github.com/lightbend/config#using-hocon-the-json-superset) in the plugin configuration (see [examples](../core/src/test/resources/plugin-conf.xml)).

 - `optionToNullable` - Translate `Option` types to union type with `null` (e.g. `Option[Int]` to `number | null`)
 - `optionToUndefined` - Translate `Option` types to union type with `undefined` (e.g. `Option[Int]` to `number | undefined`) - can be combined with `optionToNullable`